Deploy a Vue.js application on IBM Cloud with a CI/CD pipeline

 Toolchains in IBM Cloud are a set of tool integrations that support development, deployment, and operations tasks.
 There are a large number of toolchain templates depending on your intention.
 For this tutorial, select the one for Cloud Foundry.
 Delivery Pipeline is an essential component of any toolchains where the Build, Test, Release, and Deploy steps of continuous integration and continuous deployment are handled.

 Log in to IBM Cloud with your credentials and find the Toolchain service under the Developer Tools section in the Catalog.
 After selecting Toolchain service, you will see numerous toolchain templates.

-Select Developer a Cloud Foundry App from the list of templates.
+Select Develope a Cloud Foundry App from the list of templates.

 - Name your Toolchain service.

 Complete the tool integration steps by doing the following:

 - Authorize IBM Cloud Toolchains to work with GitHub.

 - Specify your repository URL; this is the GitHub repository you created in previous steps.